 The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
-The total contribution made for the year ended 31 August 2022 was as follows:
+The total contribution made for the year ended 31 August 2023 was as follows:

-2022 2021
+2023 2022

 £ £

-Employer's contributions 169,000 133,000
+Employer's contributions 175,000 169,000

-Employees' contributions 46,000 41,000
+Employees' contributions 55,000 46,000

-215,000 174,000
+230,000 215,000

-The agreed contribution rates for future years are 18.9% for employers and 5.5% to 12.5% for employees.
+The agreed contribution rates for future years are 17.9% for employers and 5.5% to 12.5% for employees.

-Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an Academy Trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
-The guarantee came into force on 18 July 2013.
+Parliament has agreed, at the request of the Secretary of State for Education, to a guarantee that, in the event of an academy trust closure, outstanding Local Government Pension Scheme liabilities would be met by the Department for Education.
+The guarantee came into force on 18 July 2013 and on 21 July 2022, the Department for Education reaffirmed its commitment to the guarantee, with a parliamentary minute published on GOV.UK.